Qualtrics is used for gathering information collected from users.

 After extensive research Qualtrics became the web presence group’s approved form tool in November 2015 because of its accessibility attributes.
 Online forms should not be built using any technology except for Qualtrics.

 Employees with access to Drupal, the Kent State content management system, are data stewards and need to be informed that creating a form that requests private information comes with certain privacy standards.
-Any exceptions need approved by Information Services Vice President and the University Relations Senior Vice President.
+Any exceptions need approved by Information Services Vice President and the Division of University Communications and Marketing Senior Vice President.

 Embed into Drupal